barbarer/H3-Fall19/README.md

 This repository contains the instrucsions with the grading rubric and the starter code for homework 3.

-The instructions and grading rubric are in Homework 3.pdf
+The instructions and grading rubric are in Homework 3.pdf - read this first!

-The starter code is in HW3.py
+The starter code is in HW3.py - you will edit this to write your code

 To clone this repository to your local computer